Delaney & Bonnie

-Delaney & Bonnie was an American duo of singer-songwriters Delaney Bramlett and Bonnie Bramlett.
+Delaney & Bonnie were an American duo of singer-songwriters Delaney Bramlett and Bonnie Bramlett.
 In 1969 and 1970, they fronted a rock/soul ensemble, Delaney & Bonnie and Friends, whose members at different times included Duane Allman, Gregg Allman, Eric Clapton, George Harrison, Leon Russell, Bobby Whitlock, Dave Mason, Steve Howe, Rita Coolidge, and King Curtis.

 Background

 Delaney Bramlett (July 1, 1939, Pontotoc County, Mississippi - December 27, 2008, Los Angeles) learned the guitar in his youth.
 He moved to Los Angeles in 1959, where he became a session musician.
 His most notable early work was as a member of the Shindogs, the house band for the ABC-TV series Shindig!
 (1964–66), which also included guitarist and keyboardist Leon Russell.
 He was the first artist signed to Independence Records.
 His debut single "Guess I Must be Dreamin" was produced by Russell.

 Bonnie Bramlett (née Bonnie Lynn O'Farrell, born November 8, 1944, in Granite City, Illinois) was an accomplished singer at an early age, performing when she was 14 years old with blues guitarist Albert King and in the Ike & Tina Turner Revue—the first white Ikette.
 She moved to Los Angeles in 1967 and met and married Bramlett later that year.